top of page

 Then thou shalt take an aul, and thrust it through his ear unto the door, and he shall be thy servant for ever (olam).
 And also unto thy maidservant thou shalt do likewise (Deut 15:17).

-So clearly, the translators of the Bible relied on their best judgment when choosing how to render the English variants of aion and olam.
-This suggests that any diligent student of Scripture is equally capable of applying the same discretionary principles in the use of the word aion wherever it appears in the New Testament in relationship to hell.
+So, clearly, the translators of the Bible relied on their best judgment when choosing how to render the English variants of aion and olam.
+This suggests that any diligent student of Scripture can apply the same discretion when interpreting aion in reference to hell within the New Testament.
+With careful study, we can interpret these words with an equal amount of consideration for context and intent, bringing us closer to the meaning the original writers intended.

 GOD’S EQUITABLE JUSTICE